elesto-dao/elesto/docs/Explanation/topics/Compare USDC vs USDT vs CASH-ISSUER.md

 ---
 ## Summary

-USDC and USDT are both Ethereum, ERC-20 smart contract-based stablecoins pegged one-to-one to the US Dollar (USD).
+USDC and USDT are Ethereum, ERC-20 smart contract-based stablecoins pegged one-to-one to the US Dollar (USD).
 However, each USD-backed stablecoin has different implementations.
 This article will

 - Perform a high-level functional gap analysis of each smart contract
-- Compare to the current Cosmos Cash proof-of-concept implementation
+- Compared to the current Cosmos Cash proof-of-concept implementation
 - Conclude best practices that will inform the Issuer ADR for Cosmos Cash.

 > Why USDT and  USDC?
-These are currently the leading stablecoin tokens with total market capitalisation of over 90Bn USD (source: coinmarketcap.com)
+These are currently the leading stablecoin tokens with a total market capitalisation of over 90Bn USD (source: coinmarketcap.com)

 ## Methodology

-Each function is labelled based on the following criteria:
+Each function is labeled based on the following criteria:

 - **BESPOKE:** custom functionality
 - **[ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol):** part of the ERC20 standard